-We are offering a post-doc position (up to 30 months) to work on Magneto-electric transducers for Spin Wave Computing.
+This position is offered by the Center for Nanoscience and Nanotechnology (C2N) near Paris.
 It will be supervised by Sylvia Matzen (group: Oxides Integrated in Devices) and Thibaut Devolder (Novel Magnetic Devices group) and will be situated in the multidisciplinary research project CHIRON.
-The CHIRON project, funded by the European Commission (H2020-FETOPEN) and involving 9 partners, targets at groundbreaking research in spin wave computing and will kick-off in May 2018.
+The CHIRON project, funded by the European Commission (H2020-FETOPEN) and involving 9 partners, targets at groundbreaking research in spin wave computing and started in May 2018 and shall last till April 2021.
 A project overview can be found after the job description.

-Candidate profile: PhD degree in physics, material science or engineering, experimental experience in magnetism and/or piezoelectricity, interest in materials structuration (including nanofabrication).
-Excellent communication skills for interaction with project partners, spoken and written English.
+Candidate profile: PhD degree in physics, material science or engineering, experimental experience in nanofabrication, electrical characterizations, magnetism and/or piezoelectricity, interest in rf devices.
+Excellent communication skills for interaction with project scientific partners and with clean room engineers, spoken and written English.
+Ability to supervise master students.

-The Post-Doc will design, fabricate, characterize and model magnetoelectric (ME) spin wave (SW) transducers in tight interaction with EU partners.
+The Post-Doc will design, fabricate and characterize and magnetoelectric (ME) spin wave (SW) transducers in tight interaction with EU and local partners.
 ME transducers consist of coupled piezoelectric and magnetostrictive layers.
 The oscillating strain generated in the piezoelectric layer by an external RF excitation changes the magnetic anisotropy in the magnetostrictive material periodically and thus generates SWs.
 These SWs can propagate in a waveguide fabricated out of the same magnetostrictive material or can be transferred to a waveguide by exchange or dipole interactions.
 Taking advantage of mechanical resonances can enhance the coupling between electric and spin domains.

-The post-doc researcher will develop scalable transducers based on NEMS nanoresonators.
-He/she will fabricate and electrically characterize such devices at RF frequencies and develop advanced spinwave waveguides for frequency multiplexing in inverters and majority gates.
+The post-doc researcher will develop micrometer and sub-micrometer sized transducers based on inductive antenna, surface acoustical wave delay lines as well as magnetic/mechanical nanoresonators.
+He/she will fabricate and electrically characterize such devices at RF frequencies and develop advanced spinwave waveguides for high frequency operation in inverters and majority gates.
 The key performance indicators for these logic gates will be evaluated including area, throughput/delay, power, noise margin, as well as the magnitude of the output signal.

-The recruited post-doc will deposit piezoelectric/magnetostrictive bilayers that he/she will characterize mainly by permittivity measurements and ferromagnetic resonance.
+The recruited post-doc will deposit magnetostrictive materials that he/she will characterize mainly by permittivity measurements and ferromagnetic resonance.
 He/she will then pattern the films in systems comprising waveguides and transducers optimized for short wavelength SWs.
 The efficiency of the SWs transducers will be measured mainly by microwave electrical methods using dedicated probe stations.
-The post-doc will finally conduct advanced modeling, both using analytical formalisms and numerical methods (micromagnetics, multiphysics).
+The post-doc will finally conduct advanced modeling, both using analytical formalisms and numerical methods (micromagnetics, multiphysics)

-The post-doc will benefit from the C2N expertise in spintronics, ferroelectricity, film growth (metals and oxides), nanodevices fabrication and high frequency characterization, up to simple MEMS design, in addition to the related theories.
-Strong collaborations with CHIRON partners (already well established) will broaden the post-doc experience through regular interaction and visits.
+The post-doc will benefit from the C2N expertise in spintronics, ferroelectricity, film growth, nanodevices fabrication and high frequency characterization, up to simple MEMS design, in addition to the related theories.
+Collaborations with CHIRON partners (already well established) will broaden the post-doc experience through interactions and visits.
 Promising preliminary results have already been obtained, and in view of the groundbreaking nature of the targeted research, there will be opportunities for the Post-Doc to strengthen his/her research track record with high-impact publications.

 Contact: Thibaut Devolder, (thibaut.devolder /AT/ u-psud.fr) and Sylvia Matzen, (sylvia.matzen /AT/ u-psud.fr)